Key Takeaways

 When applying for an H1B transfer (also known as the H1B COE), it’s important to understand your chance of success.
-In 2021, the rate of denial for H1B Transfer applications was only 17%.
+In 2023, the denial rate for H1B Transfer applications was only 3.5%, marking a significant drop from 24% in 2018.

 The process of H1B visa transfer includes the following steps.